mcyrus10/blanc_vrfb_model/blanc_model.md

 ### *ccell_i*

-This function returns the average concentration in the cell (evaluates equation 18)
+This function returns the average concentration in the cell evaluates equation 18.

 ```python
 def ccell_i(cin_i,